mendix/docs/content/refguide/published-rest-service.md

 ## 5 Related Content

-* See [Published REST routing](published-rest-routing) for more information on which operation gets executed for a given request URL
+For more information on which operation gets executed for a given request URL, see [Published REST routing](published-rest-routing).